New Zealand DQ and QR class locomotives: Exports to Tasmania

+The DQs and QRs were sold to TasRail in 2001.
+In 2017, it was announced that DQ 2007 would be converted into driving trailer DV2 for the Railton to Devonport cement trains, to replace DV1.
+As at February 2023, it was undergoing trials.
+As at October 2022, of the remaining 11, seven were operational with four in store at East Tamar Workshops.

 Withdrawal in New Zealand

 Following the sale of twelve DQs and three QRs locomotives to TasRail, Tranz Rail retained DQs 6324, 6347, 6376 and 6382 and QRs 2027, 2079 and 2085.
 The trio of QRs were seen used as slave units on freight trains in both islands, and occasionally on the Coastal Pacific.
 In March/April 2000, DQs 6347 and 6376 were transferred to the South Island for the coal shuttles between Middleton and Lyttelton.
 In mid-November that year, DQs 6324 and 6382 were also allocated to the South Island for banking services between Oamaru and Dunedin.
 The locomotives were later used for banking services between Picton and Wharanui as well.

 The three QRs were withdrawn in mid-July 1999 and were placed into storage at Hutt Workshops.
 In 2003, the trio of QRs and the two un-rebuilt 1460 class locomotives were sold to the National Railway Equipment Company.
 In November 2005, the five locomotives were shipped to Mount Vernon, Illinois in the United States.
 The two 1460 class locomotives were overhauled are in use in the Southern Hemisphere.
 1460 class locomotive NO 1500 is owned and operated by the Magadi Soda Company in Kenya, and renumbered as their NO 5001.
 1501 is now owned and operated by CMP in Chile, and renumbered as their NO 9, and entered service for its new owner circa 2008.
-The other three are where they remain minus a number of components.
+The other three remain in Mount Vernon, stripped of several components.

 DQs 6324 and 6382 were both withdrawn in 2002.
 6382 was stored at Hillside Workshops and stripped of its six traction motors and other parts, while 6324 was placed on stand-by in Middleton Yard for the remaining two, which back then were used only on the coal dumps between Middleton and Lyttelton.
 6324 was later placed into storage at Linwood Depot, and also used for spare parts.
 DQ6376 was later withdrawn due to a defective main generator.
-These three locos were later returned to service after being overhauled at Hutt Workshops.
+These three locomotives were later returned to service after being overhauled at Hutt Workshops.